 Basic members are limited to only 3 traditional caches in 24 hours

 Geocache icons appear on-line directly above the map.
 For geocache details it is necessary to tap the icon and import individually.
-This feature requires to have periodic updates enabled, see more in Settings > Miscellaneous
+This feature requires to have Connect with add-ons checked, see more in Settings > Miscellaneous

 Basic members see traditional caches only.

 Each geocache has its own unique GC code.
 Use this feature to import particular geocache according to its GC code.